ARCHER2-HPC/pe-scripts/README.md

 These scripts are intended to be used for building software products under the Cray PE environment.

+## Archer2 Specific Information

+There are currently three additional branches in this repository:

+* cpe-aocc
+* cpe-cray
+* cpe-gnu

+with relevant changes for the given programming environment.
+Please commit any relevant updates to the appropriate branch (not the master).
+Comments for specific programming environments are also available in the separate branches.

+### Archer2 general comments

+* I have had to change the `sha256sum` hash for the Trilinos package (cf. the upstream).
+This I believe is related to the more recent version of git on Archer2 used to generate the tar package.
+Earlier versions of git produce the original checksum.

 ## Supported Products

 * TPSL - Cray's collection of third-party scientific libraries